 Rebar inventory at Chinese traders reached 6.39 million tonnes on May 11, down 35 percent from a five-year high in mid-March, data compiled by SteelHome consultancy showed.
 SH-TOT-RBARINV

 Tracking firmer futures, spot iron ore for delivery to China’s Qingdao port .IO62-CNO=MB jumped 2.2 percent to $68.93 a tonne on Monday, its loftiest since March 16, according to Metal Bulletin.

-The increase in steel output followed the lifting of production restrictions in northern China - in place between Nov.
+The increase in steel output followed the lifting of production restrictions in nothern China - in place between Nov.
 15 and March 15 - that are part of Beijing’s campaign to fight pollution.

 While some cities have extended the curbs, many mills ramped up output to meet a pickup in construction demand following the winter lull.

 Also on Tuesday, coking coal futures were up 0.7 percent at 1,266.50 yuan a tonne and coke rose 0.5 percent to 2,088 yuan, after both initially touched 10-week peaks. ($1 = 6.3469 Chinese yuan) (Reporting by Manolo Serapio Jr.; editing by Richard Pullin)